haddocking/disvis/README.md

 ## About DisVis

-DisVis is a Python package and command line tool to visualize and quantify the accessible interaction space of distance restrained biomolecular complexes.
+**DisVis** is a Python package and command line tool to visualize and quantify the accessible interaction space of distance restrained binary biomolecular complexes.
+It performs a full and systematic 6 dimensional search of the three translational and rotational degrees of freedom to determine the number of complexes consistent with the restraints.
+In addition, it outputs the percentage of restraints being violated and a density that represents the center-of-mass position of the scanning chain corresponding to the highest number of consistent restraints at every position in space.

 ## Requirements